tim-coutinho/Various-Python/README.md

 # Various-Python

-API
+API - Projects to test/learn how to use APIs.

-Data Visualization
+Data Visualization - Projects to practice data visualization using matplotlib, pandas, and csv files.

-Math and Theory
+Math and Theory - Currently, university homework assignments relating to math and theory, i.e. Deterministic Finite State Automata.

-Utilities
+Utilities - Scripts to help me do small useful things with my files.

-Web Scraping
+Web Scraping - Projects relating to web scraping, beautiful soup, html parsing, etc.